Everything We Know About 'The Mandalorian' Season 3

 Who will be in the cast?

-Pedro Pascal will definitely be back as Din Djarin, otherwise known as Mando, and Katee Sackhoff will likely return as Bo-Katan, as well as Sasha Banks as Koska Reeves.
-Carl Weathers' Greef Karga will probably also put in an appearance.
+Pedro Pascal will definitely be back as Din Djarin, otherwise known as Mando, and Katee Sackhoff will likely return as Bo-Katan, as well as Sasha Banks as Koska Reeves and Carl Weathers as Greef Karga.

 One core cast member who won't be returning is Gina Carano, who was fired by Lucasfilm in February for "abhorrent and unacceptable" social media posts comparing people afraid to share their conservative political beliefs to Jews who were murdered in the Holocaust.
 There is no word yet on whether the character she played, Cara Dune, will be recast.
 According to The Hollywood Reporter, Disney nearly announced a Cara Dune-centric Mando spinoff during their 2020 Investor Day presentation, but plans for that were scrapped in November 2020 after a similar social media controversy.

 Temuera Morrison and Ming-Na Wen could possibly pop up again as Boba Fett and Fennec Shand, respectively, but they have their own show now, and their own problems to worry about.
 Maybe Rosario Dawson could return as Ahsoka Tano, though her episode did seem like it was just a one-time thing, plus she's getting her own show as well.
 Whatever happens, please bring back Peli Motto, Amy Sedaris' big-haired spaceship mechanic.

 What about Timothy Olyphant as the dashing Marshal Cobb Vanth?